 Cavaliers vs. Knicks Injury Report Today - April 26

-See the injury report for the Cleveland Cavaliers (51-31), which currently includes only one player listed, as the Cavaliers ready for their NBA playoffs opening round game 5 with the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.
+The Cleveland Cavaliers (51-31) are dealing with just one player on the injury report heading into Game 5 of the first round of the NBA playoffs against the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.

 Watch Cavaliers vs. Knicks with Fubo!

-On Sunday when these two teams last met, the Knicks bested the Cavaliers 102-93.
-Jalen Brunson topped the Knicks in the win with 29 points, while Darius Garland put up 23 in the losing effort for the Cavaliers.
+On Sunday when these teams last played, the Knicks defeated the Cavaliers 102-93.
+Jalen Brunson led the Knicks in the win with 29 points, while Darius Garland scored 23 in the losing effort for the Cavaliers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.